-This is the first set of the Company's financial statements where International Financial Reporting Standard (IFRS) 9 Financial Instruments and IFRS 15 Revenue from Contracts with Customers have been applied.
+This is the first set of the Company's financial statements where International Financial Reporting Standard IFRS 16 Leases have been applied.
 Changes to significant accounting policies are described in Note 4.

 3 BASIS OF PREPARATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)